ykcchong/OpenSpliceAI/experiments/commands.md

 ## 1. full genome -> h5py file, predict on whole
 spliceai-toolkit predict -m models/spliceai-mane/400nt/model_400nt_rs40.pt -o results/predict -f 400 -i data/ref_genome/homo_sapiens/GRCh38/GCF_000001405.40_GRCh38.p14_genomic.fna -t 0.9 -D > results/predict/SpliceAI_5000_400/output.log 2> results/predict/SpliceAI_5000_400/error.log

-[] failing on step 2: this is because its converting the whole genome into the datafile, and each FASTA entry in this file is a whole chromosome -> too large, the batch size does not apply properly, running out of memory when converting the whole chromosome into an entry of the H5 file.
+[] failing (out of memory) on step 2: this is because its converting the whole genome into the datafile, and each FASTA entry in this file is a whole chromosome -> too large, the batch size does not apply properly, running out of memory when converting the whole chromosome into an entry of the H5 file.
 - one way could be to split the chromosome into different pieces, need a way to detect that, and then create a new FASTA file which demarcates the different "pieces" of the chromosome.
 This time, need to make sure the pieces overlap by the flanking size, so that it predicts continuously on the whole chromosome.
 - simpler way would just be to tell the user the genome is too large, need to make more specific entries in FASTA.